Haivision/srt/docs/build-win.md

 Download and run the installer.
 The library is expected to be installed in `C:\Program Files\OpenSSL-Win64`.
 Add this path to the user's or system's environment variable `PATH`.

 It's expected to be installed in `C:\OpenSSL-Win64`.
 Note that this version is most likely compiled for Visual Studio 2013.
-For other versions please follow instructions in Section **2.2.2 Build OpenSSL from Sources**.
+For other versions please follow instructions in Section [2.1.1.3 Build from Sources](#2113-build-from-sources).

-##### 2.1.1.2.
+##### 2.1.1.3.
 Build from Sources

 Download and compile the sources from the [website](https://github.com/openssl/openssl).
 The instructions for compiling on Windows can be found here: [link](https://wiki.openssl.org/index.php/Compilation_and_Installation#Windows).